 |Ratio of Elements by Number of Atoms|

 Nitrogen & Hydrogen

 Carbon & Hydrogen

 It is easier to use the quantity of substance in a number of molecules or atoms instead of their mass, so the unit called Mole is used.

-If the element is weighed and it is equal to its atomic weight in gram, then it contains a certain amount of element, which represents one mole of an element, and that certain amount of element is 6.022 x 1023 atoms of an element.
-1 mole of any molecule or atom is equal to its atomic mass or molecular mass in gram.
-The number of particles in 1 mole = 6.022 x 1023 atoms or molecule and this is known as the Avogadro number.
+If the element is weighed and it is equal to its atomic weight in grams, then it contains a certain amount of element, which represents one mole of an element, and that certain amount of element is 6.022 x 1023 atoms of an element.
+1 mole of any molecule or atom is equal to its atomic mass or molecular mass in grams.
+The number of particles in 1 mole = 6.022 x 1023 atoms or molecules and this is known as the Avogadro number.

 The number of particles in 1 mole:

 - 1 mole of hydrogen atoms shows 6.022 × 1023 hydrogen atoms.

 - 1 mole of hydrogen molecules shows 6.022 × 1023 hydrogen molecules.

 - 1 mole of water molecules shows 6.022 × 1023 water molecules.